SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 .. note::

-   Subclasses are only allowed to modify
-   *variable* superclass properties during initialization.
-   Subclasses cannot modify inherited constant properties.
+   Subclasses can modify inherited variable properties during initialization, but can not modify inherited constant properties.

 .. assertion:: YouCantModifyInheritedConstantPropertiesFromASuperclass